-The ultimate therapy for advanced heart failure is heart transplantation, but because the availability of donor hearts does not meet the need, the implantation of ventricular assist devices (LVADs) has become more common.
-However, heart transplantation and LVADs may remain under-utilised in patients with advanced heart failure.
+The ultimate therapy for advanced heart failure is heart transplantation, but because the availability of donor hearts does not meet the need, the implantation of LVADs has become more common.
+However, heart transplantation and LVADs are under-utilised in patients with advanced HF.
 The ScrEEning for advanced Heart Failure treatment (SEE-HF) study assessed patients receiving cardiac resynchronisation therapy and/or an implantable cardioverter-defibrillator to see if they may be eligible for guideline-based heart transplantation or LVAD indication.
-Interestingly, 7% of the 1,722 patients screened were identified to have NYHA class III-IV heart failure with an ejection fraction ≤40%.
+Interestingly, 7% of the 1,722 patients screened were found to have NYHA class III-IV heart failure with an ejection fraction ≤40%.
 Of these patients, 26% were eligible for either heart transplantation or LVAD treatment (Lund et al., 2018).

-Levosimendan, a calcium sensitiser with inotropic, cardioprotective and vasodilatory properties, may be one option for the patients who continue to progress and develop more severe symptoms despite optimal pharmacological therapy.
-A meta-analysis showed that repetitive use of levosimendan reduced mortality in patients with advanced heart failure with an odds ratio of about 0.5 while another recent meta-analysis suggested intermittent levosimendan resulted in reduced hospitalisation at three months (Silvetti & Nieminen, 2016; Silvetti et al., 2017).
+Levosimendan, a calcium-sensitiser with inotropic, cardioprotective and vasodilatory properties, may be an option for patients who continue to progress and develop more severe symptoms despite optimal pharmacological therapy.
+A meta-analysis showed that repetitive use of levosimendan reduced mortality in patients with advanced heart failure with an odds ratio of about 0.5 while another recent meta-analysis suggested intermittent levosimendan resulted in reduced hospitalisation at 3 months (Silvetti & Nieminen, 2016; Silvetti et al., 2017).
 Meanwhile, a recent study explored the use of bi-weekly administration of levosimendan for advanced heart failure in an outpatient setting.
-Over the 12-week treatment period, patients who received levosimendan had reduced NT-proBNP levels (p=0.003) and were less likely to be hospitalised (HR 0.25, 95% CI, 0.11–0.56, p=0.001) or have a clinically significant decline in HRQoL (p=0.022) compared with placebo (Comín-Colet et al., 2018).
+Over the 12-week treatment period, patients who received levosimendan had reduced NT-proBNP levels (p=0.003) and were less likely to be hospitalised (HR 0.25; 95% CI, 0.11–0.56; p=0.001) or have a clinically significant decline in HRQoL (p=0.022) compared with placebo (Comín-Colet et al., 2018).
 The NT-proBNP level was also significantly reduced and the 6-minute walking test (6MWT) was significantly increased in a group of 80 patients with acute heart failure, who were randomised to two groups: a control group receiving conventional treatment and the observational group receiving conventional treatment plus levosimendan (Li et al., 2019).
 The 6MWT in the observation group was 452.63±86.51 m versus 366.85±70.46 (p<0.05) (Figure 6).
 The positive effects of levosimendan in heart failure have also been demonstrated using echocardiography (Camelli et al., 2019), which provides a non-invasive, fast and accurate method for evaluating the positive haemodynamic effects of levosimendan on both systolic and diastolic left ventricular function.

 Levosimendan has three main mechanisms of action: